00-00-00-11/ghost-1/README.md

 - [ ] Rate-limit the purge command as to not be detected.
 - [ ] Refactor how I do sessions when posting data to the webserver to make everything run faster.
 - [ ] Create user dashboard where users can manage their account.
+- [ ] Figure out how the fuck I am going to deploy all 3 applications at the same time easily.
+Docker?
+Kuberneties?
+Microservices?
+Idk will figure it out when the time comes lmao.
+- [ ] Create a flag to run everything in 'development' rather than production mode so that I do not have to manually change all settings from production to development.
+- [ ] Create a way to spin everything up locally with 1 command, probably going to use docker for this.